Filing Form 1065: What Partners Need to now to report income

 What is Form 1065?
-What is Form 1065 used for?

 Think of it this way–if four individuals form a partnership, Form 1065 outlines the business’ reportable activity as a whole.
-Then each of the four partners will receive their own Schedule K-1 (Form 1065) to report their personal share of each category (income, gains, losses, deductions).
+Then, each of the four partners will receive their own Schedule K-1 (Form 1065) to report their personal share of each category (income, gains, losses, deductions).
 The Schedule K-1s are prepared together with the 1065 partnership.
 Then, the partnership issues the K-1s to its partners.

-This form is filed by:
+This tax form is filed by:

-• Partnerships, including general, limited partnerships and limited liability partnerships
+• Partnerships, including general, limited partnerships, and limited liability partnerships

-Other types of entities such as nonprofit section 501(d) religious organizations and joint ventures may also have a Form 1065 filing requirement.
+Other types of entities, such as nonprofit section 501(d) religious organizations and joint ventures, may also have a Form 1065 filing requirement.

 How to fill out Form 1065